ritza-co/CodeCapsules/codeCapsulesMisc/GettingStartedTuts/react/react.md

 Return to the personal Team.
 Next, click on the Space you just created or are using and create a new capsule in that space.
 To do this, click the "New Capsule" or "Create A New Capsule For Your Space" button when inside the space.

-As we want to host a react application you should choose to create a frontend capsule as shown below.
+As we want to host a react application choose to create a frontend capsule as shown below.

 ![Create Front-end Capsule](images/creating-frontend-capsule.gif)